yatbazhakan/yatbazhakan.github.io/_pages/about.md

   - /about.html
 ---

-I am Hakan Yatbaz, a current Ph.D. candidate in Engineering at the University of Warwick with a Master of Science in Computer Engineering from Middle East Technical University Northern Cyprus Campus.
-My main research interests include data science, robot perception, Internet of Things (IoT), and artificial intelligence.
-I have a strong publication record with articles published by IEEE and ACM.
-Additionally, I have worked as a teaching assistant and a cloud system developer, with technical skills in C#, C++, Java, Python, and various frameworks such as PyTorch and Tensorflow.
+I am Hakan Yekta Yatbaz, currently pursuing a Ph.D. in Engineering at the University of Warwick, Coventry, under the supervision of Prof. Mehrdad Dianati and Dr. Roger Woodman.
+My research focuses on run-time error detection of object detection in automated driving systems.